weng-lab/krews/docs/docker.md

 Docker is a program for building and running software packages called [containers](https://en.wikipedia.org/wiki/Container_(virtualization)).
 Containers are a great way of making sure your code runs the same way everywhere without worrying about installing or configuring anything.
 For this reason Krews uses docker containers for everything.
-Krews does not even attempt to without containers, nor are there plans to try in the future.
+Krews does not even attempt to run anything without containers, nor are there plans to try in the future.

 ## How Krews uses Docker